American pantomime: 19th century

-Recent decades
+20th and 21st centuries

 In 1993, a production of Cinderella at the UCLA Freud Theatre starred Zsa Zsa Gabor.
 Pantomonium Productions produced pantomimes annually in New York City from 2004 to at least 2019.
 Stages Repertory Theatre in Houston, Texas, has been performing original pantomime-style musicals during the Christmas holidays since 2008: Panto Sleeping Beauty, Panto Pinocchio, Panto Red Riding Hood, Panto Mother Goose and Panto Goldilocks.
 Since 2004, People's Light and Theatre Company, in Malvern, Pennsylvania, has been presenting an annual Christmas pantomime season.
+Amateur troupes include The Fremont Players in Oregon, formed in 2001.

 Lythgoe Family Productions has produced pantomimes each winter since 2010 in California.
 Their first production was Cinderella in North Hollywood, starring Jerry Mathers and Freddie Stroma.
 This was followed in 2011 by A Snow White Christmas, starring Marina Sirtis as The Wicked Queen and Neil Patrick Harris as The Magic Mirror, and A Cinderella Christmas, starring Fred Willard as Baron Hardup, Cinderella's father.
 In 2012, the company mounted A Snow White Christmas at the Pasadena Playhouse, starring Ariana Grande as Snow White, Charlene Tilton as The Wicked Queen and Neil Patrick Harris again as The Magic Mirror.
 The production drew 13,000 ticket buyers.
 "Aladdin" was scheduled for the 2013 holiday season at Pasadena.